|

 Strawberry-Vanilla Bean Syrup

-My kids love fruit sauces on their pancakes, waffles, and crepes, especially the strawberry sauce.
-We have a huge strawberry patch in our garden and we are overflowing with strawberries.
-My son picked a bowl of berries for me and I decided to try my hand at making strawberry syrup with vanilla bean.
-I let it simmer slowly then strained it through a fine sieve.
+My kids love fruit sauces on pancakes, waffles, and crepes, especially the strawberry sauce.
+We have a huge strawberry patch overflowing with strawberries so I made this strawberry-vanilla bean syrup recipe.
 My kids think it’s excellent and drizzled it all over their waffles the following morning.
-I love that this syrup has four ingredients and was so easy to make… I won’t be buying fruit syrups anymore!
+I love that this syrup has four ingredients and so easy to make.

 Strawberry-Vanilla Bean Syrup